Growth Hormone Deficiency

 Genetics

-• The majority of cases are either isolated GH deficiency with no clear genetic cause or occur as the result of nonspecific hypothalamic/pituitary damage from etiologies including infection, inflammation, tumors and their treatment (especially radiation therapy).
+• Most cases are either isolated congenital GHD with no clear genetic cause or result from nonspecific hypothalamic/pituitary damage from etiologies including infection, inflammation, tumors and their treatment (especially radiation therapy).

-• Autosomal recessive and autosomal dominant forms occur with mutations in the GH gene (GH1) and in the GH-releasing hormone receptor (GHRHR) gene.
+• Autosomal recessive and autosomal dominant forms of GHD occur with mutations in the GH gene (GH1) and in the GH-releasing hormone receptor (GHRHR) gene.

 • X-linked forms also occur and can be associated with immunodeficiency (e.g., BTK).

-GH has a number of anabolic actions, but its principal one is increasing linear growth.
-This occurs both from direct GH action on the growth plate and indirectly via stimulation of hepatic and growth plate insulin-like growth factor 1 (IGF-I).
+• GH has several anabolic actions.
+Its principal one is increasing linear growth both directly through GH action on the growth plate and indirectly via stimulation of hepatic and growth plate insulin-like growth factor 1 (IGF-1).

 There's more to see -- the rest of this topic is available only to subscribers.